nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_new_project_setup_Nadav_and_Will.md

 				Terminal> 	bin/rake db:create RAILS_ENV=test

-	(17) 	Terminal> 	bin/rake routes			// just to see the different routes currently available

-	(18)	(optional) In “/app/assets/javascripts”, remove the “.coffee” file-type from all file_names and remove the default content - unless you intend to use coffee scripts of course.
+	(17)	(optional) In “/app/assets/javascripts”, remove the “.coffee” file-type from all file_names and remove the default content - unless you intend to use coffee scripts of course.

-	(19)	(optional) In “app/views/layouts/application.html.erb” add this line:
+	(18)	(optional) In “app/views/layouts/application.html.erb” add this line:
 			(this is just to have something to see in the browser to make sure it's working ok)

 			<h1>[name_of_project]</h1><br/>

-	(20)	Set up a local Github repo:
+	(19)	Set up a local Github repo:

  			Terminal>	git init